Stationers' Company's School: Grammar school

 In 1891 the School moved to a spacious hill-top site between Mayfield Road and Denton Road in Hornsey, northeast from Crouch End in purpose-built buildings in a Gothic Style.
 Early on the speech night was held at the nearby Stationers' Hall and after relocation to Hornsey often at the Hornsey Town Hall.
 In 1933 the school was extended and a new assembly hall, gymnasium, dining hall and workshops were accommodated in a new brick extension rising to five storeys along Mayfield Road,which doubled the school's footprint.

 Founded as a voluntary aided school, it became voluntary controlled in 1966 within the newly created London Borough of Haringey, after which the Stationers' Company's connection with the school through the appointment of governors was largely nominal.

 Comprehensive

-Stationers' Company's Grammar School became a comprehensive boys' school in 1967, by merger first with Priory Vale Secondary Modern School in Hornsey and later with William Forster School in Tottenham.
-The school resulting from these ill-considered mergers did not flourish and Stationers' School closed in 1983.
+Stationers' Company's Grammar School became a comprehensive boys' school in 1967, by merger with Priory Vale Secondary Modern School in Hornsey .The combined school closed in 1983.
 The buildings were demolished and part of the site landscaped as Stationers' Park, with the balance developed as social housing.